Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 ```

 ### A word on spree gem composition
-Spree is not an unic gem, in reality spree is composed of various gem, and when you bundle spree this gem will be install:
+Spree is not just one gem, in reality spree is composed of various gem, and when you bundle spree this gem will be install:

 - *spree*: base gem contain only the installer for other gems;
 - *spree_core*: this is the base which contains all models and testing support;
 - *spree_cmd*: spree command line utility to create extension;
 - *spree_api*: api of spree;
 - *spree_backend*: handle all the backoffice / admin;
-- *spree_frontend*: manage all views and front-end controller;
+- *spree_frontend*: manage all the views and front-end controller;

-The two other gems recently install, spree_auth_devise and spree_gateway, allow respectively to handle authentication with devise and user model and manage gateway for payment.
+The two other gems added below Spree, spree_auth_devise and spree_gateway, allow respectively to handle authentication with devise and user model and manage gateway for payment.

 ## Some useful extensions